davidkellis/able/language_spec.md

 ## Packages

-There must be one, and only one, package definition per file, specified at the top of the file.
+todo: figure out how to determine root package

+Every project has a base package name determined by the `package.name` attribute of the project configuration file, `project.cf`, as in the following:
 ```
-package io
+package:
+  name: my_project
 ```

+If a project doesn't have a `project.cf` file, as may be the case in throw-away projects or short scripts, then the base package name is `top` and the project's root directory is the directory that contains the source file existing highest in the tree of package names.

+Every source file should start with a package definition of the form `package <unqualified name>`, for example `package io`.

 Every package has both a name and a path.
 The package definition specifies the package name.
-The package path is determined by the directory structure that the file capturing the package definition resides in.
+A source file's package path is determined by the directory structure that the source file resides in.
 The parts of a package path correspond to directories within the project root directory.
 If a package name matches the directory that the source file resides in, then the package name is not treated as distinct from the package that the directory corresponds to, and therefore the package name isn't treated as a suffix that gets tacked onto the end of the fully qualified package name of the directory.

 A fully qualified package name captures both the package path and the package name, joined together by a period.

+A project's base package name (i.e. the first component of the ) component of a package path is the package name as defined in the `project.cf`

 For example, the following directory structure and corresponding packages might exist:
 ```
-~/Projects/widget         // this is the project root directory; it corresponds to the "widget" package
+~/Projects/best-widget    // this is the project root directory because it contains the package.cf file
+|-- package.cf            // package: {name: widget}
 |-- foo.able              // if this file says `package foo`, then the fully qualified packge would be "widget.foo"
 |-- qux.able              // if this file says `package widget`, then the fully qualified package would be "widget"
+|-- fox.able              // if this file has no package definition, then the fully qualified package would be "widget"
 |-- components            // this directory corresponds to the "widget.components" package
 |   |-- bar.able          // if this file says `package bar`, then the fully qualified package would be "widget.components.bar"
 |   |-- quux.able         // if this file says `package components`, then the fully qualified package would be "widget.components"